dansondergaard/tmhmm.py/README.md

 - the source code is not available as part of the publication,
 - the downloadable binaries are Linux-only,
+- the downloadable binaries may not be redistributed, so it's not possible to put them in a Docker image or a VM for other people to use,
-- the need to predict transmembrane helices on a large dataset.
+- the need to predict transmembrane helices on a large dataset, which rules out the web service.

 This Python implementation includes a parser for the undocumented file format used to describe the model and a pretty fast Cython implementation of the Viterbi algorithm used to perform the annotation.
 The output looks like this: